1) What is the legal framework governing bribery in Mexico?

 - Under no circumstances may the money or any other benefits be returned to the individuals found guilty or to the company(ies).

-- When companies are involved in bribery offences, a fine shall be imposed along with the suspension or dissolution of the corresponding company, considering the degree of knowledge or involvement of the corporate organs in the international transaction or the damages caused or the benefits obtain by the company.
+- When companies are involved in bribery offenses, a fine shall be imposed along with the suspension or dissolution of the corresponding company, considering the degree of knowledge or involvement of the corporate organs in the international transaction or the damages caused or the benefits obtain by the company.

 Under the GLAR: